kazaak/yiismarty/README.md

 various plugins for the smarty templating engine (v 3.1.12) suitable for Yii MVC framework (v 1.1.12...)

+Adds:
+  {coreScript name="jquery"}
+  Invokes Yii::app()->clientScript->registerCoreScript($name)

+  {css id="inline-css-1"}
+  .foo {
+      text-decoration: blink;
+  }
+  {/css}
+  Invokes Yii::app()->clientScript->registerCss().

+  {script id="inline-jscript-1"}
+  var foo = Math.PI;
+  alert("Hello, foo!");
+  {/css}
+  Invokes Yii::app()->clientScript->registerScript().
+Supports an optional position parameter.
+See CClientScript::registerScript().

+  {headerTag id="shader-vs" type="x-shader/x-vertex"}
+  // webgl shader program here :P
+  {/headerTag}
+  I've customized ClientScript in my Yii-derived framework to support custom tags; this generates
+  <script id="shader-vs" type="x-shader/x-vertex"> ... </script>
+  in the <head>...</head> section.
+You'll want to remove block.headerTag.php or extend CClientScript to support registerHeaderTag.

+  {scriptFile relativeUrl="assets/js/foo.js"}
+  Invokes Yii::app()->clientScript->registerScriptFile.
+It supports either relativeUrl or absoluteUrl.
+AbsoluteUrl is passed unmolested to registerScriptFile.
+When used in a module, e.g., modules/foo/views/site/index.tpl, with a relative url assets/js/foomodule.js, relativeUrl will helpfully use Yii::app()->getAssetManager()->publish() to automatically publish modules/foo/assets/js/foomodule.js to assets/<8-digit-id>/js/foomodule.js.
+You can disable this behaviour by setting 'nopublish' to true; in this case, the method will prepend the module name to the relative url, e.g., foo/assets/js/foomodule.js.
+You can disable all of this behaviour by setting nomodule to true.

+  You may also specify a position parameter.
+  See CClientScript::registerScriptFile()

+  {cssFile relativeUrl="assets/css/foo.css"}
+  Invokes Yii::app()->clientScript->registerCssFile.
+It employs the same publishing logic described above.

+  Rather than supporting a position parameter, it supports a media parameter.
+  See CClientScript::registerCssFile()

 These are the plugins I've created to further incorporate the Smarty PHP templating engine (http://www.smarty.net/) into the Yii MVC framework (http://yiiframework.com/).
 This is an elaboration on the work in the smarty